jsdelivrbot/aframe-exploration/day2/README.md

 ##Stuff about interaction
 <a-scene> has a default camera, but if we want to add a cursor, we have to explicitly define a camera, so we can make the cursor a child of that camera.

+##Day 3
+Today I took a look at the light component.
+Lights apply to all materials unless we've applied `shader: flat` to them.
+Lights are pretty tough on performance so its good to keep them to a minimum.

+By default, A-Frame provides us with a default ambient and directional light, these are removed whenever we specify a light within the scene.

+The light component has three properties type, color and intensity.

+The type attribute has four potential values.
+The default value is directional.
+A directional light is in a given direction, but infinitely far away, so absolute position does not effect a directional light's intensity.
+You can use the postion attribute of the directional light to give it a direction but only the angle set by the position actually matters.

+A hemisphere light is like an ambient light, but it allows you to pass in a groudColor attribute so you can have distinct colors of light coming from different parts of the scene (for like ground and sky for example).

+Point lights are "lightbulb" type lights.
+They are omnidirectional and the intensity of the light they give off is dependent on their distance from the object they're lighting.
+You can pass in a distance attibute to set the point where the intensity of the light becomes zerro.
+You can also set the rate at which the light dims along its distance by setting a decay attribute.

+Spot lights are spotlights.
+Their light is in one direction and varies in intensity based on position.
+Spotlights can take an angle, a rate of decay, a distance to zero, a penumbra in the form of a percent, and a target.
+If you want your spotlight to be fixed on one element, you can pass it's id to the target attribute, but if you want to transform your spotlight by varying the Z axis of its position, you should set it to null.